 Efficient communication is necessary for busy caregivers.

-If you are a caregiver for a person with dementia or Alzheimers, this book is an excellent resource for understanding and compassion.(affiliate link)
+If you are a family member or caregiver of a person with dementia or Alzheimers, this book is an excellent resource for understanding and compassion.(affiliate link)

-What other information or tips would you give for healthy communication for caregivers?
+What other information or tips would you give for healthy communication skills for caregivers?
 I would love to hear from you!
-Subscribe to my blog for weekly tips, information and insight into senior care and senior health, and receive a few printable FREEBIES!
+Subscribe to my blog for weekly tips, information and insight into senior care and senior health, and receive a few more printable FREEBIES!